ersa-mezuraj9/AI-Perceptions---OLS-ANOVA/README.md

-> **Note**: This project is still a work in progress.
-Analysis and documentation are actively being developed.
 # AI Perceptions — OLS & ANOVA

 This repository contains an analytical exploration of public perceptions about Artificial Intelligence (AI) applied in job using the **AI questions dataset** from the [European Union Open Data Portal](https://data.europa.eu/data/datasets/s3222_101_4_sp554_eng?locale=en).
 The dataset consists of survey responses collected by the EU, focusing on attitudes, awareness, and opinions regarding AI.